Ovelny/birb/README.md

 pip install --user birb
 ```

-You will be prompted to copy/paste the consumer keys and access tokens of the app you just created.
+When launching `birb` for the first time, you will be prompted to copy/paste the consumer keys and access tokens of the app you just created.
-Those credentials will be locally stored at the top of `birb.py` and nowhere else, so you can interact with your application.
+Those credentials will be locally stored and obfuscated in `birb_keys.py` and nowhere else.
+Be aware however that this is only obfuscation: do not store that file online or share its content.

-You're all set.
-Enjoy!
+You're all set and ready to use birb!

 ## Todo